Netflix/Nicobar/README.md

 ## Hello Nicobar!

-Here is how you initialize your the Nicobar script module loader, and tie it to updates from a poller which polls a repository of script archives stored as jars.
+Here is how you initialize your the Nicobar script module loader to support Groovy scripts.

 ```java
 public void initializeNicobar() throws Exception {